-9) Primary (Blue) / Secondary IDE Connectors (40-1 pin PRIMARY IDE/SECONDARY IDE) (40-1 pin PRIMARY ATA100/SECONDARY ATA100)
+9) Primary (Blue) / Secondary (Black) IDE Connectors (40-1 pin PRIMARY IDE and SECONDARY IDE) (40-1 pin PRIMARY ATA100 and SECONDARY ATA100)

-These connectors support the provided IDE hard disk ribbon cables.
-Connect the cable's blue connector to the motherboard's primary (recommended) or secondary IDE connector, and then connect the corresponding gray connector to your UltraDMA/100 / UltraDMA/66 slave device (hard disk drive) and the black connector to your UltraDMA/100 / UltraDMA/66 master device.
-It is recommended that non-UltraDMA/100 / Ultra/66 devices be connected to the secondary IDE connector.
+These connectors support the IDE hard disk ribbon cables supplied with the motherboard.
+Connect the cable's blue connector to the motherboard's primary IDE connector (recommended) or the secondary IDE connector.
+Then connect the opposite end of the cable to your UltraDMA/100/66 device (hard disk drive).
+A second slave hard disk may be attached to the intermediate connector on the cable.
+If a second hard disk drive is connected, you may reset its jumper to Slave mode.
+Refer to your hard disk documentation for the jumper settings.
+It is recommended that non-UltraDMA/100/66 devices be connected to the secondary IDE connector.
+BIOS now supports specific device bootup (see 4.4.1 Advanced CMOS Setup).
+(Pin 20 is removed to prevent inserting in the wrong orientation when using ribbon cables with pin 20 plugged).
+If you have more than two UltraDMA100/66 devices, you will need to purchase another UltraDMA100/66 cable.